vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

     * {{site.data.keyword.cloud_notm}} CLI
     * The infrastructure-service plugin

-   For more information, see [{{site.data.keyword.cloud_notm}} CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).
+   For more information, see [IBM Cloud CLI for VPC Reference](/docs/vpc-on-classic?topic=vpc-on-classic-vpc-reference).

    When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 1, `ibmcloud is target --gen 1`.
    {:important}